roymiles/sdl-game-engine/README.md

 ### Components

 A Component adds functionality to an Entity.
-For example, you can make add a RigidBody Component to make the object interact with the environment using the physics engine.
+Any object that has a ```RigidBody``` Component, can interact with the environment within the physics engine.

 You may add/remove/get components to entities through the public methods defined in the entity class.